 Make Your Printable

 First, you need to make your printable, of course.
 There are tons of ways to do this.
-You can use Photoshop or In Design if you’ve got the skills.
+You can use Photoshop or In Design if you've got the skills.
 I use a tool called Beacon for mine.
 Some people use Canva (which I love and use for all my graphics).
-Whatever you’re using, make sure that it looks good and is filled with value!
+You can also use Apple Pages or Google Docs.
+Whatever you're using, make sure that it looks good and is filled with value!